KTheXIII/embedded_system/C/Bitwise.md

 ### Shift Right

-Logical Shift Right have the property of dividing by 2 when shifting.
+Bitwise Shift Right have the property of dividing by 2 when shifting.

 Syntax: